TodePond/TodePondDotCom/wikiblogarden/blending/goals/community/readme.md

 Some people did identify their "problem solving" work as being needed though, beyond just "influencing people".
 Perhaps there's some blocker that's stopping people from engaging in your work, or joining your movement... maybe you can figure out how to solve that blocker.

-> Bleugh I know this sounds abstract, but I'm trying to keep everything anonymous.
+> Bleugh I know this sounds abstract, but I'm trying to keep everything anonymous/general.
 [Contact me](/) if you want to know more specifics about any of this.

 And of course, the biggest reason why researchers "solve hard problems":

 ## Fun

 A lot of people "solve hard problems" because it's fun.
-This includes people within research jobs, as well as former researchers, temporarily "funemployed".
+This includes people within research jobs, as well as former researchers, temporarily "funemployed" as some people self-describe themselves.
 I guess their still researchers— they're between-jobs-researchers.

-I mean, it's funny.
+I mean, it's fun.
 I do think that research can be more impactful if it comes from a place of fun.
-Whatever you might think of them, *researchers are people too* and your work is more likely to impact them if it's fun.
+Whatever you might think of them, *researchers are people too* and your work is more likely to impact them if they find it fun.

 And maybe that's when you'll do your best work too— if you're having fun, you'll be more motivated to read that extra paper— build that extra prototype— speak to that extra person— go the extra mile.